 - Information of the analytics for which the requested ML model is to be used, including:

 - A list of Analytics ID(s): identifies the analytics for which the ML model is used. - [OPTIONAL] Analytics Filter Information: indicates the conditions to be fulfilled for reporting Analytics Information.
 This set of optional parameter types and values enables to select which ML model for the analytics is requested.
-Analytics Filter Information are defined in procedures.
+Analytics Filter Information are defined in each analytics procedures.

 - [OPTIONAL] Target of Analytics Reporting: indicates the object(s) for which ML model for the analytics is requested, entities such as specific UEs, a group of UE(s) or any UE (i.e. all UEs).

-Editor's note: Whether other analytics exposure information is required is FFS.
+- [OPTIONAL] ML Model target period: indicates time interval [start, end] for which ML model for the Analytics is requested.
+The time interval is expressed with actual start time and actual end time (e.g., via UTC time).

+- [OPTIONAL] An expiry time: indicates time upto which the subscription is desired to be kept as active as described in clause 4.15.1 of TS 23.502 [3].

 - A Notification Target Address (+ Notification Correlation ID) as defined in TS 23.502 [3] clause 4.15.1, allowing to correlate notifications received from the ML model provider NWDAF with this subscription.

 The ML model provider NWDAF (i.e. an MTLF of NWDAF) provides to the consumer of the ML model provisioning service operations as described in clause 7, the output information as listed below: